 Question: How do you evaluate the value of my case?

-Answer: At the Law Offices of Andrew J. Schultz, P.C. we only represent plaintiffs but we have a strong prior background in both plaintiff work and insurance buy cheap tramadol 100mg online defense work so we certainly understand how insurance companies view injury cases.
+Answer: At the Law Offices of Andrew J. Schultz, P.C. we only represent plaintiffs but we have a strong prior background in both plaintiff work and insurance defense work so we certainly understand how insurance companies view injury cases.
 There is no set formula for determining the value of a personal injury case; we merely try to anticipate what a jury would award from our years of experience in the field.
 Factors that are looked at when determining the value of a case include the facts and circumstances surrounding the accident, the liability or comparative liability on the part of both the plaintiff and defendant, the medical care and duration of treatment, the plaintiff’s injuries and whether they are of a permanent nature, the plaintiff’s lost wages as a result of the injuries, the plaintiff’s future potential lost wages as a result of the injuries and the plaintiff’s pain and suffering.

 Question: Will my own private health insurance have a lien on my settlement?